-- 2. A Sustainable Escapement Goal (SEG) is defined as a level of escapement, indicated by an index or a range of escapement estimates; that is known to have provided for sustained yield over a 5 to 10 year period. - 3.
+- 2. A Sustainable Escapement Goal (SEG) is defined as a level of escapement, indicated by an index or a range of escapement estimates; that is known to have provided for sustained yield over a 5 to 10-year period. - 3.
 A Sustained Escapement Threshold (SET) is defined as a threshold level of escapement below which the ability of the salmon stock to sustain itself is jeopardized.

-Escapement goals for a management area are reviewed every three years (see for example Erickson et al. 2015).
-Details about how escapements were determined each year are typically provided in annual management report (see for example Wilburn and Stump 2006).
-Each year ADFG publishes a summary of adopted escapement goals and a 10-year history of performance in meeting these goals (Munro and Volk 2015).
+Escapement goals within a management area are reviewed every three years (see for example Erickson et al., 2015).
+Details about how escapements were determined each year are typically provided in annual management report (Wilburn and Stump, 2016).
+Each year ADFG publishes a summary of adopted escapement goals and a 10-year history of performance in meeting these goals (Munro, 2018).

-Fundamental Clause 7: Precautionary approach Evidence adequacy rating: HIGH
+Fundamental Clause 7: Precautionary approach Evidence adequacy rating: High